oktadev/okta-blog/_source/_posts/2019-09-26-get-started-elk-stack.md

 {% img blog/getting-started-with-elk/zipkin-ui.png alt:"zipkin ui" width:"800" %}{: .center-image }

-## Learn More about JHipster and Elastic Stack
+## Learn More About JHipster and Elastic Stack

 I hope you enjoyed this tutorial and the power of the **Elastic Stack** and the **JHipster Console** for monitoring a microservices architecture.
 To continue expanding your knowledge on JHipster monitoring and Okta integration with the Elastic Stack, check out the following links: